|

 Coactive

-Very extensive patent filings address a wide range of advanced Internet
+become mainstream.
+Extensive information on CoTV is provided on this Web site.
+Very extensive patent filings address a wide range of advanced TV/Web features, including

 use with one and two screens (coactive companion devices such as tablets or

-enhancements to TV, and other features.
+enhancements to TV, Automatic Content Recognition, MMUIs for other devices

-Update: The first three patents in this portfolio issued 3/1/11, 7/26/11,
+Update: The first patents issued 3/1/11, 7/26/11,

 -